Martha (Marty) Chen

 She was awarded a high civilian award, the Padma Shri, by the Government of India in April 2011; and a Friends of Bangladesh Liberation War award by the Government of Bangladesh in December 2012.

 In early 2013, Marty spent two days with a street vendor, Devi-Ben, in Ahmedabad, India.
-These are Marty’s reflections on that exposure visit: Urban Renewal, Heritage Sites & Urban Livelihoods: Devi-Ben, Street Vendor.
+These are Marty’s reflections on that visit: Urban Renewal, Heritage Sites & Urban Livelihoods: Devi-Ben, Street Vendor.

 Video: Presentation at Harvard India Conference Panel: Empowering Women at the Bottom of the Pyramid: To Overcome Gender Inequality and Poverty in India (February 2016).